mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 Multiple tests may be grouped inside one test run.
 This is similar to a test suite, but test runs represent the execution of a test suite.

+### `testcov.test_run.origin`: Store the origin of the test run data

+The origin of a test run must be stored in *mantra*, but the storage format should stay flexible to allow different origin variants.
+For example, test runs could have local files or URLs as origins.

 ### `testcov.test_run.id`: Identifier of a test run

 The name of the test run must be used as unique identifier.